 Today is June 20, 2017.
 What happened on this day 10 years ago, is lost to me.
 I don’t know OK?
 I have to think to remember what underwear I put on this morning.
 Generally speaking, in June 2007 I was in my last year of high school.
 I had probably just wrapped up my Caribbean Secondary Education Certificate examinations and was preparing for graduation.
 (Coincidentally, 10 years later my high school, the St. Hilda’s Diocesan High School, is finally extending to have a sixth form.)

-I remember a few things concerning me the most at that time.
+I remember a few things that were concerning me the most at that time.

 Oh my God!
-I failed my Caribbean History examination and will have to resist it.
+I failed my Caribbean History examination and will have to resit it.